 Asian American Native American Pacific Islander Serving Institutions (AANAPISIs)

 Where does funding for this FIRST program come from?

 - Funding for FIRST comes from the NIH Common Fund.
 The FOAs will be administered by a trans-NIH team, led by the National Cancer Institute (NCI) and National Institute on Minority Health Disparities (NIMHD) together with a group of NIH staff from multiple institutes, centers, and offices across the NIH.

-Can you share with us who the successful applicants were in the first round of the FIRST cohort RFA?
+Can you share who the successful applicants were in the previous rounds of the FIRST cohort RFA?

 General FIRST Questions

 What is a Limited-Resourced Institution?
 What is a Highly Resourced Institution (HRI)?

 For this funding announcement, to qualify as an LRI, institutions must:

 - have received less than $50 million average in annual NIH funds within the three years prior to the time of application, and